MichalSkoula/nazdar-the-game/readme.md

 ## TODO:

-* https://github.com/MonoGame/MonoGame/issues/6333 xbox screen size problem
-* audio - metal at night and longer dayphases
 * buildings - different types of buildings and action = build that - like homeless => soldier...different class
+* day and night music - some transition, volume at least?
 * show in which village player is on map ... or simply levels?
 IDK

 ## NOTES: